Natural Gas Production

-Natural gas is primarily extracted from gas and oil wells, while smaller amounts can be made from supplemental sources, such as biomass and coal.
+Natural gas is primarily extracted from gas and oil wells.
 Gas trapped in subsurface porous rock reservoirs is extracted via drilling.
-Gas streams produced from oil and gas reservoirs contain natural gas, liquids, and other materials.
-Also, advances in hydraulic fracturing technologies enabled access to large volumes of natural gas from shale formations.
+Additionally, advances in hydraulic fracturing technologies have enabled access to large volumes of natural gas from shale formations.